-139. Whoever fails to comply with a lawful direction of the Director or who contravenes any regulation, whether such contravention is or is not stated to be an offence is guilty of an offence against paragraph (i) or (j), as the case may be, of section 14(2) and punishable accordingly.
+139. A person who fails to comply with a lawful direction of the Director or who contravenes any regulation, whether such contravention is or is not stated to be an offence commits an offence against paragraph (i) or (j), as the case may be, of section 14(2) and is punishable accordingly.